 Career-Specific Program Overview

-The Nursing Assisting 1004 course combines classroom instruction with clinical experience.
+The Nursing Assisting program combines classroom instruction with clinical experience.
 Students will be prepared to provide competent, skilled nursing care in a compassionate manner to residents of long-term care, hospice, and hospital facilities.

 Career Opportunities